yudhisteer/Reinforcement-Learning-for-Supply-Chain-Management/README.md

 <img src="https://latex.codecogs.com/svg.image?Total-payoffs&space;=&space;R(s_{0})&plus;\gamma&space;\cdot&space;R(s_{1})&plus;\gamma&space;^{2}\cdot&space;R(s_{2})" title="Total-payoffs = R(s_{0})+\gamma \cdot R(s_{1})+\gamma ^{2}\cdot R(s_{2})" /> whereby <img src="https://latex.codecogs.com/svg.image?\gamma&space;&space;=&space;0.99" title="\gamma = 0.99" />

 There are two reasons to use a discounted factor:
 1. The concept is similar to the Time Value of Money where money of today has more value than money of tomorrow.
-Therefore, we encourage the system to get to the positive rewards as quickly as possible and push the negative rewards as far into the future as possible.
+We discount future rewards so that they don't count as much as the current reward.
+Similar to human behavior, we prefer short term rewards to long term rewards.
 2. It is more practical to make RL algorithms to converge.

 Our goal will be to be able to choose actions that will **maximize our expected total payoffs.** In order to do son, we need to devise a ```policy``` that will map states to actions.